 To provide a platform for this critically-needed deliberation, PHII is now convening and managing a forum to help inform and coordinate the use and further development of digital tools in support of contact tracing.
 Given the urgency of the need for guidance, this project will be carried out in a short, four-week period.

 To develop and provide guidance to state and local public health officials to assist their understanding of the marketplace of digital tools in support of contact tracing, and to provide guidance to industry partners (i.e., technology companies) to ensure technology meets the functional and privacy needs and standards required by state and local public health officials for contact tracing.

-The design team convenved on May 15, 2020 to gain consensus on termionology and answer key questions that would help shape the approach for future convenings.
+The design team convened on May 15, 2020 to gain consensus on terminology and answer key questions that would help shape the approach for future convenings.
 The group also reviewed a preliminary environmental scan of digital tools currently available and discussed next steps for a meeting with a broader group of public health experts.

 A design team was formed to set the scope, objectives and boundaries of COVID-19 contact tracing engagement and discuss the broader development of this effort.
 Its first meeting was held May 9, 2020 where participants defined the aim statement, the problems that needed to be solved and metrics for success.

 - Association of State and Territorial Health Officials (ASTHO)

 - Centers for Disease Control and Prevention (CDC)